 - Wider Coverage.
 By eliminating manual labour, QA staff can add more test cases for broader coverage.

-- Higher Reliability: Automation allows the reproduction of the same test environment and test results all the time.
+- Higher Reliability: Automation allows the reproduction of the same test environment and test results.
 This objective is easier today with containerization and cloud services.

 - Robust Results: Testing the application on multiple platforms and under different application settings (client-dependent settings) makes your test results more robust than testing it in a generic environment.
 You might also want to try deployment and upgrade procedures on every new release.